FastRobotsCornell/FastRobots-2025/docs/labs/Lab7.md

 ### 1. Estimate drag and momentum

 To build the state space model for your system, you will need to estimate the drag and momentum terms for your A and B matrices.
 Here, we will do this using a step response.
-Drive the car towards a wall while logging motor input values and ToF sensor output.
+Drive the car towards a wall at a constant imput motor speed while logging motor input values and ToF sensor output.
-  1. Choose your step-size to be of similar size to the PWM value you used in Lab 6 (to keep the dynamics similar).
-If you never specified a PWM value directly, but rather computed one using your PID controller, pick something on the order of the maximum PWM value that was produced.
+  1. Choose your step responce, u(t), to be of similar size to the PWM value you used in Lab 6 (to keep the dynamics similar).
+Pick something between 50%-100% of the maximum u.
   2. Make sure your step time is long enough to reach steady state (you likely have to use active breaking of the car to avoid crashing into the wall).
+Make sure to use a peice of foam to avoid hitting to wall and damaging your car.
   3. Show graphs for the TOF sensor output, the (computed) speed, and the motor input.
 Please ensure that the x-axis is in seconds.
-  4. Measure both the steady state speed and the 90% rise time.
+  4. Measure the steady state speed, 90% rise time, and the speed at 90% risetime.
+(Note, this doesn't have to be 90% rise time.
+You could also use somewhere between 60-90%, but the speed and time must correspond to get an accurate estimate for m.
+  5. When sending this data back to your laptop, make sure to save the data in a file so that you can use it even after your Jupyter kernal restarts.
+Consider writing the data to a [CSV](https://docs.python.org/3/library/csv.html) file, [pickle file](https://docs.python.org/3/library/pickle.html), or [shelve file](https://docs.python.org/3/library/pickle.html).

-### 2. Initialize KF
+### 2. Initialize KF (Python)

 1. Compute the A and B matrix given the terms you found above, and discretize your matrices.
 Be sure to note the sampling time in your write-up.